 We provide care packs to people facing social disadvantage, financial constraints or lack of access.
 These may include clothing, personal items and other gifts.

 m.a.d.woman, a multi award-winning social enterprise, was founded in 2007 with a vision to encourage, engage and inspire people to make a difference to their communities, environment and people in need.
-In 2013 we were granted full charity status to run the m.a.d.woman foundation to enable us to help many more people.
+From 2013 to 2021 we also ran the m.a.d.woman foundation to enable us to help many more people.

 Through innovative and creative offerings, m.a.d.woman provides a ‘social conscience’ for people while they take part in traditional activities such as team building, networking and even dating.
 Many activities include rescued, recycled and recyclable materials to help resolve common social and environmental issues.